Garing: The Philippines at the Crossroads of Ivory Trade

 A Gift from the Sultan of Java

-During the Age of Trade in Asia, elephants were seen as appropriate gifts among rulers or persons of high standing.
+During the Age of Trade in Asia, elephants were considered appropriate gifts among rulers or persons of high standing.
 Ancient trade records from Sulu Island, southwest of Mindanao show that in 1395, the Sultan of Java made a gift of two native Javanese elephants to Raja Baginda, the Sultan of Sulu.
-Raja Baginda kept the Javanese elephants in Jolo, Sulu, which was then a major regional center of maritime trade since the pre-Islamic period (before 1450AD).
-The elephants bred, eventually establishing a feral population, which was later exterminated by island natives at the end of the 18th century.
+Raja Baginda kept the Javanese elephants in Jolo, Sulu, a major regional center of maritime trade since the pre-Islamic period (before 1450AD).
+The elephants bred, eventually establishing a feral population, which island natives later exterminated at the end of the 18th century.

 Reference: National Museum of Anthropology